Customers

 The following widgets are available to include on your CRM Dashboard within Striven:

-• A/R Summary: Displays how much has been invoiced to your Customers for a given date range, along with how much has been paid and credited.
+- A/R Summary: Displays within the Invoiced box a total dollar amount for Invoices, Sales Receipts, and Journal Entries debiting Accounts Receivables.
+The Paid box includes a total dollar amount of Payments and Sales Receipts.
+The Credited box includes a total dollar amount for Credit Memos, Sales Receipts, and Journal Entries crediting Accounts Receivables.
 A filter is available to change the date range you would like to report on for the A/R Summary.
 Additional settings include filtering based on Customers in order to see the A/R Summary of a particular list of Customers as needed.

 The Item Profitability Report is a useful report that calculates how well an Item is selling along with the cost associated.
 Information such as the average price of an Item, percent of sales an Item is making up, average cost of an Item, along with the profit and profit percent.
 A sorting option is available to easily sort by information such as the Item, profit percent, quantity, amount, and cost.
 Clicking into any columns of the report will bring you to a detailed version to gain more insight as to what is making up the total on the report.